walimorris/Payup/README.md

 Linux system to send sweet pop-up notifications.
 This should already be installed on your Linux system.
 If not, you can use:

-UBUNTU: sudo apt-get install notify-osd
+*UBUNTU: sudo apt-get install notify-osd
-DEBIAN: apt-get install libnotify-bin
+*DEBIAN: apt-get install libnotify-bin
 NOTICE: I ran the second command on my machine running UBUNTU 18.04 and everything is still in tact.

 On the command line: notify-send "Hello, World!"
 In a c-program, you'll need to use the \" escape character followed by \ escape and two double quotes to close the command before sending it off to your system to send that sweet pop-up notification.
-* You can view an example found in the destop_popup.c file.
+* You can view an example found in the desktop_popup.c file.

 You'll need to link lncurses when you compile or else gcc will throw a laundry list of errors.
 To compile a C program with ncurses, it should look like this (PayUp.c as example):